LCAV/audioROS/experiments/2020_11_27_wall_props/PROTOCOL.md

 <!-- quick and dirty notes, to be written out later -->
 - last csv recording: 44, all others missing (can recover with bag file though).
 - many recordings do not have propeller sounds because of battery issues.
+- there was an issue with the usb-connection of the soundcard (unstable power supply), which is why the measurement mic data of this dataset is corrupted.

 ## Description